Installing ONLYOFFICE Workspace Community using additional script parameters

 -u, --updateuse to update existing componentstrue|falsefalse

-This parameter allows to install the latest versions of the necessary components if the corresponding components installed on your machine are outdated.
+This parameter installs the latest versions of any outdated components if the corresponding components installed on your machine are outdated.

 Example